Al-Manar: Satellite broadcasting

-Al-Manar during 2006 Lebanon War

-Israeli Air Force strike
+By 2004, Al Manar was estimated to hold 10-15 million viewers daily worldwide.

+2000s: Israeli attacks and global growth

+The station's website team expanded in 2004, from four members to thirteen.

-The channel was continuously struck by missiles during Israeli air raids.
+During the 2006 Lebanon War, the channel was continuously struck by missiles during Israeli air raids.
 The Israeli Air Force attacks on 13 July 2006 led to injury of three employees.
 The attack on Al-Manar's facilities shortly followed another strike against the Rafic Hariri International Airport in Beirut earlier that morning.
 Despite the attack, the station remained on air, broadcasting from undisclosed locations.
 The IDF bombed Al-Manar's Beirut complex again on 16 July causing fire in the complex and surrounding buildings.
 The station's signal disappeared briefly several times, then continued normal programming.

-Illegality of bombing

-The bombing of media outlets violates international law when they are not being used for military purposes ("it is unlawful to attack facilities that merely shape civilian opinion; neither directly contributes to military operations"), according to Human Rights Watch.

-This incident has been condemned by the International Federation of Journalists.
-The Israel Association of Journalists withdrew from the federation due to this criticism, claiming that Al-Manar employees "are not journalists, they are terrorists".

-The New York based Committee to Protect Journalists, has also expressed alarm over the incident as "it (Al-Manar) does not appear based on a monitoring of its broadcasts today to be serving any discernible military function, according to CPJ’s analysis."
+Human Rights Watch said the bombing of media outlets violates international law when they are not being used for military purposes ("it is unlawful to attack facilities that merely shape civilian opinion; neither directly contributes to military operations").
+The incident was condemned by the International Federation of Journalists.
+The Israel Association of Journalists withdrew from the federation in response, claiming that Al-Manar employees "are not journalists, they are terrorists".
+The New York based Committee to Protect Journalists, also expressed alarm over the incident as "it (Al-Manar) does not appear based on a monitoring of its broadcasts today to be serving any discernible military function, according to CPJ's analysis."